141141/esp32-fastled-webserver/README.md

 Control addressable LEDs with an ESP32 via a web browser over Wi-Fi.

+## Changes for SmartMatrix Library (Demo)

+- This is an only partially functional port of the sketch to the SmartMatrix Library
+- Right now it just runs like the FastLED_Functions example, with "power" controlling the circle, and "speed" controlling the noise speed
+- It's released as of now as a bare minimum example of SmartMatrix Library working with WiFi and a web server

 ## Features
 ### Currently Working:
 * [x] DemoReel100 patterns